contensis/contensis.github.io/docs-src/entries/view-and-filter-entries.md

 # Viewing content entries
-Content entries are created from content types and exist against a project.
+Content entries are created from content types and are stored against a project.
 You can view entries by navigating to the entries listing screen.

 ## Entries listing screen
-- Press the **Content types & entries** button in the vertical toolbar.
+- Press the **Content types & Entries** button in the vertical toolbar.
 The drawer will open revealing a number of options.
 - Select **Entries** from the drawer to open the entries listing screen.

 ## Filtering through entries